-Thus one main property of the retarded ABBM model is that it leads to aftershocks, a feature not contained in the standard ABBM model.
-The main avalanche is divided into a series of aftershocks (the sub-avalanches) which can be unambiguously defined and attributed to a main avalanche (which basically contains all of them) in the limit of small driving.
+Thus, one main property of the retarded ABBM model is that it leads to aftershocks, a feature not contained in the standard ABBM model.
+The main avalanche is divided into a series of aftershocks (the subavalanches) which can be unambiguously defined and attributed to a main avalanche (which basically contains all of them) in the limit of small driving.
 This sequence of subavalanches is also called an avalanche cluster.
 The aftershocks are triggered by the relaxation of the additional degree of freedom h.
 That in turn changes the force acting on the elastic system.
-Relaxation and aftershock clustering have been recognized as important ingredients of an effective description of earthquakes: the present model is a solvable case in this class.
+Relaxation and aftershock clustering have been recognized as important ingredients of an effective description of earthquakes; the present model is a solvable case in this class.
 In some earthquake models considered previously, relaxation was implemented in the disorder landscape itself [50-52].
 Here the relaxation mechanism is simpler, which makes it amenable to an analytic treatment.
-Note of course that at this stage it is still rudimentary.
-First it is not clear how to identify the "main shock" among the sequence of sub-avalanches; while there is indeed some tendency, see e.g. Fig. 1d, that the earliest sub-avalanche is the largest, this is not necessarily true.
-Second, to account for features such as the decay of activity in time as a power-law (Omori law [53]) one needs to go beyond the exponential kernel, to a power-law one.
-Finally, more ingredients are needed if one wants to account for other features of realistic earthquakes, such as quasi-periodicity.
+Note, of course, that at this stage it is still rudimentary.
+First, it is not clear how to identify the "main shock" among the sequence of subavalanches; and while there is indeed some tendency, see, e.g., Fig. 1(d), that the earliest subavalanche is the largest, this is not necessarily true.
+Second, to account for features such as the decay of activity in time as a power law (Omori law [53]), one needs to go beyond the exponential kernel to a power-law one.
+Finally, more ingredients are needed if one wants to account for other features of realistic earthquakes, such as quasiperiodicity.